-CameroonONE is a Boston-based NGO that sponsors the educations, health needs and caretaker support of orphaned children in Central Africa.
+CameroonONE is a Boston-based NGO that sponsors the educations, health needs and caretaker support of orphaned children in Cameroon.
 Through our new global project, ONETrack International, we are transplanting our Transition to Home orphan-care approach to other regions of the world.
 ONETrack already sponsors orphans affected by ebola in Liberia, orphaned children in The Gambia, Cambodia and Zimbabwe; in Honduras with communities affected by the Migrant Caravan crisis; and our Greek chapter is working with Yazidi refugee families separated by conflict in Iraq.

 According to international laws and standards, orphaned children are supposed to be reunited with extended family members at a local level.
 In cases where no capable family members can be found, then homes should be made available within their community of birth.
 If all these options are exhausted, then (and only then) should international adoption become an option.
 However, these principles are routinely ignored.
 CameroonONE's mission is to promote these expectations of international law.